 Monaco wouldn’t be Monaco without the sprinkling of famous racing drivers in attendance.
 Eddie Irvine, Mika Hakkinen, Jacky Ickx & Derek Bell were just a few to be seen driving a range of historic race cars throughout the weekend.

 After 2 glorious days of Mediterranean sunshine, Sunday Race Day dawned grey & overcast.
 Rain was forecast & the clouds were already creeping down the mountains… it was a case of ‘When’, not ‘If’ the rain came!

 This unfortunately wasn’t the only problem to effect the day’s activities.
 I decided to recce the route to the podium ready for the prize giving after each race.
 To check the route & also decide if I wanted to be shooting down from the track or from the Press Box position.
 Making my way behind the Pit Lane garages, I caught a toe on the metal grid walkway & tripped.
 I had my Nikon D810 with 24-70mm set up on my left shoulder & the Nikon D4 with 70-200mm lens on my right shoulder.
-Try as I might to save the cameras but sadly I smashed the D4 hard into the staging!!
+Try as I might to save the cameras, I went down like taken out by a sniper & smashed the D4 hard into the staging!!

 Then the rain came….& boy did it arrive!!
 This would make changing a lens tricky out on the side of the track.
 I really was down to choose the shot & stick to it, but the job was back on.